-The Company's directors and officers as a group, beneficially own, directly and indirectly, or exercise control or direction over, 1,838,868 Common Shares, representing 15.95% of the issued and outstanding Common Shares as of the date of this Prospectus.
+The Company's directors and officers as a group, beneficially own, directly and indirectly, or exercise control or direction over, 1,838,868 Subordinated Voting Shares, representing 15.95% of the issued and outstanding Subordinated Voting Shares as of the date of this Prospectus.
+Assuming the conversion of all issued and outstanding Super Voting Shares into Subordinated Voting Shares, the Company's directors and officers as a group, would beneficially own, directly and indirectly, or exercise control or direction over, 64,367,568 Subordinated Voting Shares, representing 85.76% of the issued and outstanding Subordinated Voting Shares, no a partially diluted basis, and 64,567,568 Subordinated Voting Shares, representing 79.75% on a fully diluted basis.